bonsthie/llvm-learning/ir_creation/README.md

 }
 ```

+## backedge
+going back in the CFG (ex: loop going back in the CFG)

+##  critical edge
+An edge that goes from a block with multiple successors to a block with multiple predecessors.
+Such edges are “critical” for many optimizations and are typically split by inserting a new intermediate block.

+## Irreducible graph
+A CFG is irreducible if it contains one or more loops with multiple distinct entry points, making it impossible to transform into a hierarchy of single-entry loops.

 ## proxy (cost model)
 A proxy cost model is a cheap heuristic that estimates instruction “cost” by counting or lightly weighting IR ops, letting early passes make decisions without invoking the full, target‑accurate backend model.